The Silence of the Girls: Critical reception

-The Silence of the Girls was generally well-received.
+The Silence of the Girls was generally well received.
+The Guardian called it "an important, powerful, memorable book" while The Independent described it as an "impressive feat".
+Anna Carey in The Irish Times described it as "angry, thoughtful, sad, deeply humane and compulsively readable".

 Reviewers universally noted the novel's intense, often coarsely raw, portrayal of women's experience of war and its complete lack of glamorisation or praise of anything military.
-The following passage was excerpted by multiple reviewers: No longer an issue of decorum, now it’s about staying alive.
-"I do what no man before me has ever done, I kiss the hands of the man who killed my son," declares Priam when he prostrates himself before Achilles begging for Hector’s body.
+The following passage was excerpted by multiple reviewers: No longer an issue of decorum, now it's about staying alive.
+"I do what no man before me has ever done, I kiss the hands of the man who killed my son," declares Priam when he prostrates himself before Achilles begging for Hector's body.
 “And I do what countless women before me have been forced to do," Briseis thinks bitterly, "I spread my legs for the man who killed my husband and my brothers."

 Some reviewers (Gilbert in The Atlantic, Wilson in The Guardian) commented with disfavor on Barker's use of contemporary idioms, arguing that it was jarringly out of sync with the novel's Trojan-war backdrop.
 Several noted the parallel with Circe by Madeline Miller, also from 2018 and also accomplished by turning a minor figure from Homeric myth into the protagonist of a novel.